lumirelle/contribute/README.md

 Start the development environment.

-If it's a Node.js package, it will start the build process in watch mode, or [stub the passive watcher when using `unbuild`](https://antfu.me/posts/publish-esm-and-cjs#stubbing).
+If it's a Node.js package, it will start the build process in watch mode using [`tsdown`](https://github.com/rolldown/tsdown).

 If it's a frontend project, it usually starts the dev server.
 You can then develop and see the changes in real time.